UranvarosAsza/ThunderSales/README.md

 # ThunderSales

-Thunder sales app is a web-app helping you to calculate the silver lions and golen eagles before WarThunder sales.
+ThunderSales is a web-app helping you to calculate the silver lions and golen eagles before WarThunder sales.

 # API Documentation: